mrahhal/Migrator.EF6/README.md

 **It's important to note** that the only required steps to get EF6 migrations to work are the ones concerning the addition of `Migrator.EF6.Tools` to your `project.json`.
 All other steps are there to help you get rid of EF Core from the default template.

+You can read the release notes at the end of this file.

 Steps needed (nothing hard, just a lot of inital steps that you'll have to do one time):

 - Inside `project.json`: